Uvacoder/uvacoderportfolio61/posts/you-already-know-how-to-code-part-2.md

 (you don’t have to remember anything; we will google what we need when we need it)

-Open <a href="https://google.com" target="_blank">Google</a> and search how to create function in python click on the first result and look at the example.
+Open <a href="https://google.com" target="_blank">Google</a> and search for _"how to create function in python"_ click on the first result and look at the example.
 The function will look something like below.

 ```
 def my_function():